 Using the grid lines on the back of the contact paper, measure and cut a thin strip of contact paper for the front of the faux marble tabletop.
 Apply using steps 2 and 3.

 The result is beautiful and refreshes even the most dated furniture!
 I'm really happy with how the piece turned out in our space.
-The Grey Marble contact paper covered the formica scratches and lightened up the furniture piece.
-This project took under $10 and can be completed in about 30 minutes.
+The contact paper covered the formica scratches and lightened up the furniture piece.
+This faux marble tabletop project took under $10 and can be completed in about 30 minutes.

 Let me know if you decide to try it, I would love to see a picture!